bitfocus/companion-module-middleman-adit/companion/HELP.md

 ## Module to control AdIT SCTE 104/35 messaging software

 ### Configuration
-* Type in the IP address and port number for the AdIT management service, and click "Save"
+* Enter the IP address and port number of the host for the AdIT Management Service and click "Save"
-* Then return to the Connection page, and a list of channels will be available.
-* Select the desired AdIT channel to interact with.
+* Re-open the configuration/edit connection page and select the desired AdIT channel to control
-* Any AdIT Instances associated with that Channel will automatically be connected.
+* Independent connections will be maintained for all AdIT instances registered to the selected channel

 ### Available Actions
 * Set Variable Value
 * Evaluate Messaging Rule

 ### Available Variables
+* All variables of the selected channel
-* Instance Count and Individual Instance Information (Name, Description, etc.)
+* Instance information (connection statuses, configuration parameters, etc.)
-* Variables returned by Management Service

 ### Available Feedbacks
 * None